Gabriel29062001/adventofcode/README.md

 # adventofcode
-This repository rcontain solutions to the 2025 Advent Calendar from Advent of  Code
+This repository contain solutions to the 2025 Advent Calendar from Advent of  Code